Boeing changes stance, recommends 737 MAX simulator training for pilots

 Not many MAX simulators exist and it was unclear if training could be performed on the 737 NG simulator that 737 pilots have used until now.
 As of December, Toronto-based manufacturer CAE Inc had delivered 23 MAX full-flight simulators, a spokeswoman said.

-The FAA said on Tuesday it will consider Boeing's recommendations during evaluations of US and international flight crews meant to help assess training needs.
+The FAA said on Tuesday it will consider Boeing's recommendations during training evaluations of US and international flight crew alongside regulators from Canada, Europe and Brazil.

-US and European aviation safety regulators are meeting with Boeing this week in an effort to complete a 737 MAX software documentation audit - an important step toward the eventual return to service.
+Canada's Transport Minister Marc Garneau, who has leaned towards mandatory simulator training for Canadian 737 MAX operators, said in a statement that Boeing's signalling the importance of such training was "encouraging".
+US and European aviation safety regulators are meeting with Boeing this week in an effort to complete a 737 MAX software documentation audit - an important step towards the eventual return to service.